 Especially the first and last bullet points defeat the advantages of a static website: Speed and all content always at your disposal.
-On a static website, data are just plain text file, saved locally on your hard disk.
-Therefore you can static sites transfer easily: Compress all your data in one zip file and unzip it where ever you want it. — But with Disqus, these advantages are not valid anymore, because your blog text and its comments are hosted separately on different servers.
+On a static website, data are just plain text files, saved locally on your hard disk.
+Therefore you can static sites transfer easily: Compress all your data in one zip file and unzip it where ever you want it.
+With Disqus, these advantages are not valid anymore because your blog text and its comments are hosted separately on different servers.

 Summarizing the disadvantages, I mentioned above I am looking for a system which is

-Staticman: Staticman is open source and transforms user-generated content into data files to merge in your GitHub repository, along with the rest of your content.
-This approach seems for me promising, but until now, I couldn’t manage to install it.
+Staticman is open source and transforms user-generated content into data files to merge in your GitHub repository, along with the rest of your content.
+This approach seems promising for me, but until now, I couldn’t manage to install it.
 I have reported my problem, and I am currently waiting for help.
-As soon as I know how to fix it, I will review the system here on these pages.
+As soon as I know how to fix it, I will review the system here on these pages.3

-hypothes.is: The vision is to provide ‘a conversation layer over the entire web that works everywhere, without needing implementation by any underlying site’.
-For this approach, the data has to be stored centrally.
+hypothes.is wants to provide “a conversation layer over the entire web that works everywhere, without needing implementation by any underlying site”.
+As far as I understand, for this approach, the data has to be stored centrally.
 So this software again is not an alternative to Disqus.
 This remark is not a critique of

 hypothes.is because it belongs to another category of software services.
-It has a new approach worth to review it later in more detail.
+It has a new approach worth reviewing later in more detail.

-IntenseDebate: It is a feature-rich comment system for many blogging resp.
+IntenseDebate is a feature-rich comment system for many blogging resp.
 CMS platforms.
 IntenseDebate is developed by the people who are behind many other well-known software services (e.g., WordPress.com, WooCommerce, Jetpack, Simplenote, VaultPress, Akismet, Gravatar, to name a few).
-It seems a bit odd that I could not find newer information than January 2014.
+It seems a bit odd that I could not find newer information on their blog than January 20144.
 It is free but not open source, but it hosts the content centrally in the US.
 IntenseDebate is, therefore, no candidate for replacing Disqus.

-Graphcomment is a beautiful designed commenting service with a (limited) free plan.
+Graphcomment is a beautifully designed commenting service with a (limited) free plan.
 But it is disqualified under my criteria as the code is not open source and it hosts the comments centrally too.